 Do you remember what it’s like not to have a cell phone?
-If you’ve gotten yourself involved in the an online business, chances are you’re old enough to have grown up in the days when smartphones and tablets were things of science fiction.
+If you’ve gotten yourself involved in the online business, chances are you’re old enough to have grown up in the days when smartphones and tablets were things of science fiction.
 Times change, and recently, they’ve been changing fast.
 Some things that were popular in the old days no longer have much of a place in today’s world.
 Take desktop computers, for instance.
 Once upon a time, they were the only kinds of computers anyone ever had – laptops were simply too expensive for how powerful they were, and no one had them.
 Now, however, laptops are the norm, and desktop computers are dead.

 Dead on the Web

 But obsolescence is not just a phenomenon affecting technologies like cell phones and the like – it affects non-physical technology, too.
-One good example of this is SEO, or search engine optimization.
+One good example of this is SEO or search engine optimization.
 The fact that social media networks have become the standard for quality viral advertising and marketing has led some to suggest that SEO is dead.
 Well, it’s a sensible conclusion to come to, and it’s progressive thinking, but in this case, it’s dead wrong.
 Let’s take a look at why.

-Preeminence of Search Engines
+The preeminence of Search Engines

 The reason technologies “die” is because they either become irrelevant to our daily lives, or are replaced by faster, more accurate, or just all-round better alternatives.
 This is easy to see with desktops being replaced by just as powerful, significantly more portable laptops.
-SEO is still startlingly relevant, though, precisely because we still not only use search engines, but rely on them.
-Just think: Every time most people with smart phones have questions, what do they do?
+SEO is still startlingly relevant, though, precisely because we still not only use search engines but rely on them.
+Just think: Every time most people with smartphones have questions, what do they do?
 Ask Google, right then and there.